openagentic/llm-zero-prompt-for-dot-net/README.md

 These prompt packs are model-specific and integrated into the connectors used to interface with the models.
 Switching models or connector families requires loading and utilizing a new optimized prompt pack.

+## Wiki Pages
+The Wiki pages for this project is located here: https://bit.ly/3Xiqv88

 ## Git Repository
 The GITHub repository for this project is located here: https://bit.ly/3KD3yoL

 ## Getting Started with Visual Studio 2022 (Using Clone Of GitHub Repository)